-‘General Hospital’ Tuesday Spoilers: Franco’s Health Issues Are Causing Concern & Chaos
+'General Hospital' Tuesday Spoilers: Franco's Health Issues Are Causing Concern & Chaos

 As for Peter, he's still desperately trying to hide the truth about his past.
 Robert has been suspicious of him for a long time now, and General Hospital teasers detail that the two men will have another seemingly intense conversation on Tuesday.

-That seems to suggest that Robert will agree to do something or go along with something that’s helpful to Peter, perhaps in an effort to please Maxie or Anna.
-However, Robert won’t exactly be excited about it and won’t hesitate to warn Peter to watch himself.
+Robert will forcefully tell Peter not to make him regret something.
+That seems to suggest that Robert will agree to do something or go along with something that's helpful to Peter, perhaps in an effort to please Maxie or Anna.
+However, Robert won't exactly be excited about it and won't hesitate to warn Peter to watch himself.

 In addition, Dante will meet with his new handler.
 As far as he knows, Kirk gave him an assignment dictated by the WSB to investigate Peter.
-Of course, it was Liesl, not the WSB that orchestrated this, and Kirk is now dead.
+Of course, it was Liesl and not the WSB that orchestrated this, and Kirk is now dead.

 Liesl snuck her way back into Port Charles, and she likely thinks she has a plan to keep Dante's "mission" progressing.
 Will he manage to figure out the truth though?